invana/crawlerflow/README.md

 # Invana Bot

-A batteries included crawler framework built on top of [scrapy](https://scrapy.org/) for generating crawling pipeline with json configs.
+A web crawler framework that can transform websites into datasets with Crawl, Transform and Index Flow.

 It can use [MongoDB](https://www.mongodb.com/), [Elasticsearch](https://www.elastic.co/products/elasticsearch)